-Faisal Abdi Mumin and Kafi Nidamudin Adam are two local practitioners and alumni of The Hague Academy’s DANWADAAG Training of Trainers (ToT) programme in Somali that work on disaster risk management in Somalia.
-With extensive experience in governance and development, they apply new approaches to strengthen disaster preparedness, climate resilience, and inclusive governance in their communities, and demonstrate how collaboration, leadership, and practical learning can turn knowledge into tangible results.
+Faisal Abdi Mumin and Kafi Nidamudin Adam are alumni of the DANWADAAG Training of Trainers (ToT) programme in Somalia who work on disaster risk management.
+Faisal is an environmentalist and social scientist with fifteen years of experience in urban infrastructure, climate action, and sustainable development.
+He works for the Somalia Urban Resilience Project at the municipality of Garowe.
+His colleague Kafi works as a senior adviser for the Ministry of Environment and Climate Change.
+With extensive experience in governance and development, they apply new approaches to strengthen disaster preparedness, climate resilience, and inclusive governance in their communities.

 Both share a vision for a Somalia where local governments can effectively prepare for and manage climate-related disasters by involving local leaders and communities.
 As Faisal reflects: